top of page

 This is also often used by practitioners who only do future telling through visons and do not have a witchcraft practice.

-It's origins are also from the bible. its original hebrew word, ro’eh, literally means "one who sees" and was used in the context of prophets having visions.
-After the bible was translated Old French used seër, Middle english used sēer, and modern english uses "seer."
+It's origins are also from the bible. its original Hebrew word, ro’eh, literally means "one who sees" and was used in the context of prophets having visions.
+After the bible was translated to Old French, it became the word seër, then later the Middle English used sēer, and modern English uses "seer."

 MYSTIC